Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Related Works

-Another popular technique in shape parameterization is free-form deformation (FFD), which utilizes high-level shape deformation instead of lower-level geometric entities to represent a shape.
+FFD utilizes high-level shape deformation instead of lower-level geometric entities to represent a shape.
 Based on this insight, \cite{sederberg1986free} presents a technique which can apply deformation either locally or globally based on trivariate Bernstein polynomials.
-Deformation is manipulated by control points of trivariate B\'ezier volumes.
-In \cite{coquillart1990extended}, an extended free-form deformation (EFFD) method is presented, which allows arbitrarily shaped deformations by using non-parallelepiped lattices.
+The deformation is manipulated by control points of trivariate B\'ezier volumes.
+In \cite{coquillart1990extended}, an extended free-form deformation (EFFD) method is presented, which enables arbitrarily shaped deformations by using non-parallelepiped lattices.
 Research presented in \cite{yeh1998applying} incorporates FFD and sensitivity analysis where geometry changes and structural responses are correlated, and the shape satisfying deformation or stress constraints can be found easily.

-Other methods like leveraging camber and thickness mode shapes derived from existing airfoils are also used to parameterize the airfoil shapes \cite{li2019data}.
-Also, the linear reduction method like the SVD is utilized to extract airfoil representations and optimize shape design \cite{poole2019efficient}.
+Other physically intuitive approaches, like PARSEC (\cite{sobieczky1997parsec}), defines geometric parameters to express the airfoil shape, including upper and lower curvature, thickness, leading-edge radius, etc. B\'ezier-PARSEC (\cite{derksen2010bezierparsec}), which combines B\'ezier and PARSEC, uses PARSEC parameters to define B\'ezier curves.
+Besides, camber and thickness mode shapes from the existing airfoils are utilized to parameterize airfoil shapes (\cite{li2019data}).
+Also, the linear reduction method like the SVD is utilized to extract airfoil representations and optimize shape design (\cite{poole2019efficient}).
+Parametric model embedding \cite{serani2023parametric} extends the formulation of Karhunen–Loève expansion \cite{diez2015design} via a generalized feature space that includes design variables vectors and a generalized inner product to select the latent design space.
+Active subspace \cite{constantine2014active} leverages gradient to detect the directions of the strongest variability and uses the directions as low-dimensional active subspace to parameterize surfaces. \cite{ghorbani2021airfoil} extends B-spline to reconstruct airfoil shapes from noisy 3D point clouds.
 The conventional dimension reduction or parameterization techniques have been implemented in different scenarios and successfully represented the existing airfoil shapes.
-However, these methods usually require pre-defining the design space as well as the boundary of design space, like the design parameters in NACA, shape functions, etc., which can degrade the synthesis of novel/new airfoils and optimization towards the desired design.”
+However, these methods usually require pre-defining the design space as well as the boundary of design space, like the design parameters in PARSEC, shape functions, etc., which can degrade the synthesis of novel/new airfoils and optimization towards the desired design.